27th (N Rhodesia) Infantry Brigade

-The 27th (N Rhodesia) Infantry Brigade was a brigade sized formation of the British Army, which was founded on 18 September 1940 in Northern Rhodesia.
+The 27th (N Rhodesia) Infantry Brigade was a brigade-sized formation of the British Army, which was founded on 18 September 1940 in Northern Rhodesia.
 The brigade was initially called the 7th (N Rhodesia) Infantry Brigade, but was redesignated on 3 October 1940 as the 27th (N Rhodesia) Infantry Brigade.
-In April 1945, the brigade was redesignated to the 27th (East Africa) Infantry Brigade.
+In April 1945, the brigade was redesignated as the 27th (East Africa) Infantry Brigade.

 The brigade was composed of units, initially, from the Northern Rhodesia Regiment.
 The brigade later included units from the King's African Rifles and the Mauritius Regiment.
-During the Second World War, the brigade formed part of various corps-sized commands, and was deployed to East Africa and the Union of South Africa in a non-combat role.
+During the Second World War, the brigade formed part of various corps-sized commands and was deployed to East Africa and the Union of South Africa in a non-combat role.
 The brigade also took part in the Battle of Madagascar.

 General officers commanding

 The brigade had the following commanders, during the Second World War.

 Order of battle

 The brigade was composed of the following units: